Nealium104/helmstrumpet/README.md

 ## 👀 Thanks for checking it out!

-Whether you're here for Skunch or just checking it out, I hope you got what you needed.
+Whether you're here for Tyler or just checking it out, I hope you got what you needed.
 Feel free to reach out if you want any help with any of these technologies.